 We haven’t seen much of Freddy Krueger since the ill-fated 2010 remake of A Nightmare on Elm Street.
 However, it looks like that might change sometime soon.
-Rumors of a sequel or reboot of the franchise have been circulating for years based on scattered comments from directors, actors, and producers alike.
+Rumors of a sequel or reboot of the franchise have circulated for years based on scattered comments from directors, actors, and producers alike.
 With some recent rumblings surrounding a potential return to Elm Street circulating, let’s take a look at everything you need to know about the next installment of the Nightmare on Elm Street franchise.

-Will it be a sequel or reboot?
+Will the next Nightmare on Elm Street film be a sequel or reboot?

 It’s hard to imagine there are many folks out there begging for a sequel to the 2010 relaunch of A Nightmare on Elm Street.
 Sure, there’s a world in which Jackie Earle Haley as Freddy Krueger works great, but this isn’t it.
-While that film banked a cool $115 million at the box office, talks of a direct sequel haven’t surfaced in the nearly ten years since the film was in theaters.
+While that film banked a cool $115 million at the box office, talks of a direct sequel haven’t surfaced in the over ten years since the film was in theaters.

-However, recent comments from actor Elijah Wood imply the franchise could head in an exciting new direction.
+However, some 2019 comments from actor Elijah Wood imply the franchise could head in an exciting new direction.
 While the actor’s production company SpectreVision is in no way officially attached to a new Elm Street film (the franchise rights currently reside with late creator Wes Craven’s estate), they’ve been vocal about wanting to take a crack at it.

 “It’s a real dream project for us to have a chance to make a film in that franchise,” Woods’ producing partner Daniel Noah said on the “Visitations with Elijah Wood & Daniel Noah” podcast.
 “Like I said, we have a very specific take on it.
 I think it would be very surprising and exciting to remake the franchise.”